Rajchowdhury420/hermit-rust/docs/content/docs/prerequisites.md

 Similar to the C2 server, the C2 client also works on **Linux** and **Windows** but recommended to use it on **Linux** for stable operations.

-Fortunately, thera are no prerequisites for running the C2 client except **Rust**.
+Fortunately, thera are no prerequisites for running the C2 client except **Rust** as far as I know.